LyeZinho/tweet-classifyer/README.md

 # tweet classifyer
 Tweet classification tool using deep learning [ Brain.js }

-Ferramenta parara classificação de tweets usando deep learning em javascript
+Tool for classifying tweets using deep learning

-Como funciona?
+How this works?

 Tweets -> stem + tokenization -> Words dictionary